menu cross down-arrow up-arrow

 The highly experienced local operators will assess the mood of the whales and if it poses no risk to the whales and passengers, you’ll be lucky enough to dive into the water and experience one of the most incredible ocean encounters imaginable – swimming with Humpbacks Whales.

-Depending on the day, these whales may either be floating about near the surface, in a state of bliss and calm – or they may pace through the waters quite quickly in a behaviour similar to dolphins.
+Depending on the day, these whales may either be floating about near the surface, in a state of bliss and calm – or they may pace through the waters quite quickly in a behavior similar to dolphins.

 As fast as they appear, they can be gone in a matter of seconds, diving down into the depths below for anywhere up to 15-30 minutes.

-This experience is so moving, even if conditions aren’t suitable to swim with the Humpbacks, the opportunity to see them in such large numbers in itself, is something that will forever be ingrained in your memory.
+This experience is so moving, even if conditions aren’t suitable to swim with the Humpbacks, the opportunity to see them in such large numbers in itself is something that will forever be ingrained in your memory.

-Read about another amazing whale experience at : Swimming with Whale Sharks the largest fish in the sea
+Read about another amazing whale experience at Swimming with Whale Sharks the largest fish in the sea

 7. Escape the resorts and buzz around the island in an open-top roadster